Gloucester Cathedral: Organ

 The cathedral's first organ was built by Thomas Harris in 1666.
 Its original case remains complete, the only such surviving example from the 17th century in England.
 The pipes displayed on the front of the case are still functional.
 Over the following four centuries many of the major English organ builders have made contributions to the organ, including modifications in 1847 and a complete rebuild in 1888–1889 by Henry "Father" Willis.
 Harrison & Harrison undertook a further reconstruction in 1920.

 In 1971 Hill, Norman and Beard, working with the cathedral's organist John Sanders, and a consultant, Ralph Downes, completely redesigned the instrument, which was again overhauled in 1999 by Nicholson & Co.
 In 2010 Nicholson's added a Trompette Harmonique solo reed.
-As of 2023, the organ is out of commission, but the cathedral has contracted with Nicholsons for the latest reconstruction to be completed by the time of the next Three Choirs' Festival in 2026.
+From 2022 the organ was out of commission and was replaced with samples of Hereford Cathedral organ played via a keyboard.
+The cathedral contracted Nicholsons to reconstruct the instrument by June 2026, in time for that year's Three Choirs' Festival.
+The reconstructed organ was formally dedicated during a Festal Evensong on 5 July 2026, attended by the Duke and Duchess of Gloucester.